gjblack-dev/gjblack-dev/README.md

 - **🌐 TCP Web Server** – C++ server using raw sockets to handle HTTP GET requests
 - **🎸 Buffer Guitar Pedal** – TL072-based analog pedal for signal integrity and tone preservation

+Below you can find the code for some of the projects!

 ## 🛠️ Tech Stack
 **Languages**: C++, VHDL, Python, MATLAB, C